Tahirmehmood22/Individual-Project/README.md

 ## 🚀 Getting Started

-### Demo Access (Quick Start)
-Want to try it out right away?
-Use these demo credentials:

-**Username:** `player`
-**Password:** `badminton`

-This will log you in as Ram Charan Teja (a young badminton player) so you can explore all the features immediately.

 ### Creating Your Own Account
-1. Click "Sign up here" on the login page
+1. Click "Get Started" on the homepage
 2. Fill in your details (name, email, age, location)
 3. Choose your sport from the 5 available options
-4. Create a secure password (the app checks strength)
+4. Complete the 4-step profile wizard:
+   - Personal information
+   - Sport selection and experience level
+   - Skill assessment (rate yourself 0-10 on each skill)
+   - Goals and training preferences
-5. Start tracking your progress!
+5. Start tracking your progress with your personalized dashboard!

 ### Installation & Setup